Skip to navigation menu Skip to content

 Some babies with Stickler syndrome are born with Robin sequence.
 Children with severe Robin sequence may have difficulty breathing because their jaw is small and their tongue is placed far back in their mouth.

-Your doctor may also do a blood test to see if your child has a change (mutation) in one of the genes that instructs the body to build connective tissue.
+They may also do a blood test to see if your child has a variant in 1 of the that instructs the body to build connective tissue.

 • Genetic counseling and testing